Steanky/Steanky/README.md

 ### Hello!
-I'm Steank.
+I'm Kyle.
 I've got a bachelor's degree in cybersecurity, and I've had a general interest in IT and computer programming for most of my life.

 Most READMEs have a fancy banner displaying their Github statistics, but I'm a big plaintext enjoyer, so here goes.